Generalized Closed-form Formulae for Feature-based Subpixel Alignment in Patch-based Matching: Introduction

-In this paper, we focus on image-based interpolation and show that closed-form formulae can be derived when using dissimilarity measures such as the Normalized Cross Correlation (NCC), the Sum of Square Differences (SSD), and the Sum of Absolute Differences (SAD).
-Previous works (Section~\ref{sec:related_work}) have provided formulae for some of these cost functions.
-In this paper, we generalize this finding to all these dissimilarity functions and to the cases where the disparity is two dimensional, which is the case for non-rectified stereo images and for optical flow estimation, and tri- or even higher-dimensional as required in applications such as medical imaging \cite{RUIZALZOLA2002143} or fluid dynamics~\cite{Discetti2012}, which are based on volumetric data~\cite{LU2019157}.
-Thus, the contributions of this paper can be summarized as follows; \begin{itemize} \item We propose novel closed-form formulae for image-based interpolation for 1D sub-pixel disparity refinement when using the SAD as dissimilarity functions.
+In this paper, we focus on image-based interpolation and show that closed-form formulae can be derived in a generic manner when using common dissimilarity measures such as NCC, SSD, and the SAD.
+Our formulation is also easy to generalize to cases where the disparity is two dimensional, like \eg for non-rectified stereo images and for optical flow estimation, and tri- or even higher-dimensional as required in applications such as medical imaging \cite{RUIZALZOLA2002143} or fluid dynamics~\cite{Discetti2012}, which are based on volumetric data~\cite{LU2019157}.
+The contributions of this paper are as follows;

+\begin{itemize} \item We propose a novel closed-form formula for image-based interpolation for 1D sub-pixel disparity refinement when using the SAD as a dissimilarity function.

-\item We also demonstrate that although there is no closed-form formula for the SAD for two or more dimensions, a simplex-like iterative algorithm is guaranteed to lead to an exact solution in a finite number of iterations.
+\item We also demonstrate that although there is no closed-form formula for the SAD for two or more dimensions, a simplex-like iterative algorithm \cite{10.1145/990308.990310} is guaranteed to lead to an exact solution in a finite number of iterations.

-\item We propose novel closed-form formulae for image-based interpolation for 2D, 3D and higher dimensional sub-pixel disparity refinement when using the NCC dissimilarity functions.
+\item We propose novel closed-form formulae for image-based interpolation for 2D, 3D and higher dimensional sub-pixel disparity refinement when using the NCC or ZNCC dissimilarity functions.

-\item As an added benefit, our formulation is more generic than previously proposed formulae.
-It can easily be generalized to new cost or score metrics and use a tensor notation, making it easier to integrate in pipelines based on tensor processing libraries (\eg deep learning).
+\item Additionally, our formulation is generic as it can easily be adapted to new cost or score metrics.
+As it is formulated in tensor notation, it can also be integrated into pipelines based on tensor processing libraries (\eg deep learning).

-\item We compare the subpixel accuracy of the proposed and pre-existing formulae, showing that the proposed formulae bring a small improvement over the state-of-the-art cost-based methods in the case of one dimensional search spaces, and a significant improvement when the search space is two dimensional.
+\item We compare the subpixel accuracy of the proposed and pre-existing formulae and show that the proposed formulae, especially the ones based on ZNCC, bring a significant improvement over the cost-based methods when the search space is two dimensional, and small improvement in the case of one dimensional search spaces.
+The ZNCC cost function is found to yield the best estimates of all considered cost functions.
+We support these results with a mathematical error model for subpixel disparity estimation, discussed in the Supplementary Material.
+This model is based on the assumption that images are bounded and band-limited signals, which allows for precise predictions and validations of the subpixel accuracy under controlled conditions.
+This framework is crucial for understanding the limitations and potential accuracy of our disparity estimation methods.
+It explains why these image-based interpolation formulae outperform their cost-based counterparts and why the ZNCC function is preferable for subpixel alignement.

 \end{itemize}